explore biotic community

-Svadhisthana (2nd chakra), Palouse River and Paradise Creek Confluence
+Svadhisthana (Second Chakra) at the Palouse River and Paradise Creek Confluence